Job searching has become a bit of a challenge lately, but there are a few careers that tend to be "safe" from economic ups and downs.

-However, Kiplinger magazine found five "recession-proof" industries that will provide will assuage job seekers fears.
+Kiplinger magazine found five "recession-proof" industries that will provide will assuage job seekers' fears.
 In addition to providing job security, these industries are a perfect fit for veterans and allow them to apply many of the skills obtained in the military to the civilian workforce.

 Here are the five industries that are recession-proof:

-- Security.
 Crime doesn't stop in a recession.
 That makes jobs, such as police officers, detectives, private security guards and international security experts a good bet.
-In the off chance that a police officer is layed-off or loses his job, he'll be able to find a job easily because demand in high.
+In the off chance that a police officer is laid-off or loses his job, he'll be able to find a job easily because demand in high.

-- Environmental Sciences (Green Collar Jobs).
 The green collar industry has become an ideal career choice for job seekers.
-The BLS expects environmental careers including ecologists, hydrologists, environmental chemists and others, to grow to 25 percent over the next decade, reports Kiplinger.
+The Bureau of Labor Statistics expects environmental careers including ecologists, hydrologists, environmental chemists and others, to grow to 25% over the next decade, reports Kiplinger.

 Regardless of the job market and economic situation, the federal government must press on.
 In fact, due to an aging workforce, the government is hiring a lot lately.
 There are a lot of job opportunities for job seekers in their 20s in the federal government, and there are several openings across a broad range of fields.

 Keep Up with the Ins and Outs of Military Life

 For the latest military news and tips on military family benefits and more, subscribe to Military.com and have the information you need delivered directly to your inbox.